oe7drt/oe7drt-hugo/content/post/2020-12-21-forking-git-repositories/index.md

 into one single commit on the top of the commit history in my github repository.

 Time will tell, if this is a good approach...

+{{< alert "secondary" >}}
+<strong>I am no expert!</strong><br /><br />
+I am not an expert and this article helps me remembering this scenario with multiple repositories and their commit history.
+The logic behind this might not be correct, so if you have a better solution for this specific scenario, please let me know.
+I'm all up to learn this stuff the right way.
+{{< /alert >}}

+## If you have commits in your history

 Let's take my prezto repository and add the upstream repository to it.